Kilobaud Microcomputing

 Kilobaud Microcomputing was a magazine dedicated to the computer homebrew hobbyists from 1977 to 1983.

-How kilobaud started
+It was one of the three influential computer magazines of the 1970s, along with BYTE and Creative Computing.
+It focused mostly on the kit-build market, rather than the pre-assembled home computers that emerged, and as the kit market declined in the early 1980s, Kilobaud lost relevance and closed in 1983.
+After this, company continued publishing other magazines dedicated to particular platforms rather than the kit market.

+Beginnings

-Wayne Green, the editor and publisher of kilobaud, had been the publisher of BYTE magazine, (another influential microcomputer magazine of the time) where he published the first four issues in his own office.
-But one day in November 1975 Wayne came to work, and found that his ex-wife and the rest of the Byte magazine staff had moved out of his office and had taken the January issue with them.
+Wayne Green was the founder and publisher of BYTE magazine, one of the influential microcomputer magazines of the 1970s.
+After putting out four issues, in November 1975 Green came to work and found that his ex-wife and the rest of the Byte magazine staff had moved out of his office and had taken the January issue with them.
 Consequently, the January 1976 issue had Virginia Green listed as publisher instead of Wayne Green.

-Wayne was not happy with this development, so he left Byte to start a new magazine to compete with the fledgling Byte.
+Green was not happy with this development, so he left to start a new magazine to compete with the fledgling Byte.
 He wanted to call it "KiloByte" to trump Byte.
 But the people of Byte quickly trademarked KILOBYTE as a cartoon series in Byte magazine.
-So he named the new magazine "kilobaud" instead.
+So he named the new magazine "kilobaud" instead, a title Green admitted was largely meaningless.
 The magazine was first published in 1977.

-Many name changes
+Name changes

 The full title for the first magazines was kilobaud.
 The Computer Hobbyist Magazine (Jan 1977).
 These issues are unique for having a full index of the contents on the front cover but no illustrations (photographs).
 Later issues did have illustrations but also still had a full index on the cover, (a feature that remained for many years).
 The title was now shortened to only read "Kilobaud Microcomputing".

 From the beginning of 1979 to the end of 1980 the subtitle "for business...education...FUN" was added.
 Later, after 1981, the "kilobaud" denominated was dropped altogether and the magazine was now simply called "Microcomputing" with the subtitle, "a wayne green publication".
-In 1984, the magazine folded.
+In 1984, the magazine collapsed.

 After the success of kilobaud, Wayne Green diversified with magazines targeted to specific brands of home computers, such as 80-Microcomputing (also known as 80-Micro) a Magazine for TRS-80 users, InCider a magazine for Apple II users, Hot CoCo a magazine for TRS-80 Color Computers, RUN a magazine for Commodore 64 users and many others.